 An alternative method of marking is to use strobe lights on shore-based cable support towers.
 Normally three levels of lights are installed as follows: one light unit at the top of the structures to provide 360° coverage; two light units on each structure at the base of the arc of the lowest cable; and two light units at a point midway between the top and bottom levels with 180° coverage.
 The beams of the middle and lower lights are adjusted so that the signal will be seen from the approach direction on either side of the power line.
 The lights flash sequentially: middle lights followed by the top lights and then the bottom lights in order to display a "fly up" signal to the pilot.
-The middle light will flash first then the top lights will flash in order to display a "fly up" signal to the pilot.
+The middle light may be removed in the case of narrow power line sags; in this case the bottom lights will flash first then the top lights will flash in order to display a "fly up" signal to the pilot.
 When determined appropriate by an aeronautical study, medium-intensity white flashing omnidirectional lighting systems may be used on supporting structures of suspended cable spans lower than 150 m (500 ft) AGL.